Baguette– A French word meaning “rod”. A style of step cutting for small, rectangular or trapeze-shaped gemstones, principally diamonds.

 Carat– A unit of weight for diamonds and other gems.
 The carat formerly varied somewhat in different countries, but the metric carat of .200 grams, or 200 milligrams, was adopted in the United States in 1913 and is now standardized in the principal countries of the world.
 There are 100 points in a carat.
 It is sometimes incorrectly spelled “karat”but in the USA karat refers only to the fineness of pure gold and gold alloys.

-Carbon Spots– Any black-appearing inclusion or imperfection in a diamond.
+Carbon Spots– A misnomer but meaning any black-appearing inclusion or imperfection in a diamond.
 Actually, true carbon inclusions are rare, although some may occasionally be graphite or small particles of another mineral.
-Although many diamond contain inclusions that appear black under ordinary lighting, dark-filled illumination, plus magnification, shows most to be caused by reflection from cleavages or included transparent diamond crystals or other transparent minerals.
+Although many diamonds contain inclusions that appear black under ordinary or dark-field illumination plus magnification, shows most to be caused by reflection from cleavages or included transparent diamond crystals or other transparent minerals.
 This term is often mis-used and the more-informed jewelers never use it.

 Certified Gemologist– A title awarded by the American Gem Society to qualified jeweler-members.
 To qualify, a person must study colored stones and their identification and diamond grading and appraising.
-Also, he must prove his proficiency with several written examinations, a diamond-grading examination, and pass a 20-stone gem-testing examination without error.
+Also the member must prove proficiency with several written examinations, a diamond-grading examination, and pass a 20-stone gem-testing examination without error.
 This is the AGS’s most advanced title.
 See: Gemologist.

 Chip– (a) A curved break on a diamond that extends from a surface edge. (b) A small rose-cut diamond or single-cut melee. (c) A cleavage piece of diamond that weighs less than one carat. (d) A small, irregularly shaped diamond.
 Usually only very old jewelry would be set with true chips.
 Modern jewelry contains full or single cut melee.